jomefavourite/Blog-posts/ckwkapzry03ia22s11vq63gcl.md

 > **Note:** Each file underneath the **Changes Dropdown** also have the Discard icon

+### Stage Changes

-**2 Stage Changes:** Stage changes means that the file or the files are to be tracked by git.
+Stage changes mean that the file or the files are to be tracked by git.
 At this point, the file(s) are in the **Tracking State**, which means git recognizes that these files would be committed.

 > **Note:** The files in the Staged Changes dropdown only shows those changes/files to be committed or rather that are being tracked by git